 - Identify people using administrative data and call, email, or text an invitation asking them to join the focus group.
-Additional follow-up ensures you have contacted the correct person, and you know who will attend. - Ask providers to identify current participants to invite to join the focus group.
+Additional follow-up ensures you have contacted the correct person, and you know who will attend. - Ask providers to identify current participants to invite to join the focus group. - Ask SNAP eligibility staff to identify people to join the focus group.

-Although you may naturally want to ask many questions of participants when given the opportunity, you will have time for about 5 to 10 substantive questions (for 60 to 70 minutes of discussion).
+Although you may naturally want to ask many questions of participants when given the opportunity, you will have time only for about 5 to 10 substantive questions (for 60 to 70 minutes of discussion).
 You should consider depth over breadth for these discussions.

 Create a discussion guide for each focus group.
 Your guide should begin by explaining the purpose of the discussion and the rules for the room-such as respecting others while they are talking, giving everyone an opportunity to speak, and turning off cell phones.
 The guide should remind facilitators to ask permission to record the discussion (if desired) and explain how the information collected will be used.
-It is a best practice to start with a warm-up question before moving into substantive questions, such as "please tell me how you first learned about SNAP E&T."

-Next, the guide should include questions that elicit in-depth discussion about participants' experiences by asking open-ended questions ("how," "why," "tell me about," "to what extent").
+It is a best practice to start with a warm-up question before moving into substantive questions, such as "please tell me about how you first learned about SNAP E&T." The guide should include questions that elicit in-depth discussion about participants' experiences by asking open-ended questions ("how," "why," "tell me about," "to what extent").
 Keep the questions simple, using language that is easy to understand (Box 5).
 Questions that could be more sensitive should come later in the conversation, after you have built rapport among the group.
 The guide should end with a broad wrap-up question, such as "is there anything else you would like to share that we have not talked about today?"